**UPDATED for Line of Duty series five episode five**

 Fairbank was eventually found to be a paedophile and heavily involved in a ring of child sex abusers, convicted on the evidence of DI Matthew “Dot” Cottan’s dying declaration.

 Ted was never shown to have any prior knowledge or link to the crimes, but it raised the suspicion of his colleagues for the first time.
-And the AC-12 boss’s Masonic connections seem at odds with the character we’ve knew over the first four series – a man who claims to go after anyone he believes to be corrupt, no matter who they know or how important they are.
+And the AC-12 boss’s Masonic connections seem at odds with the character we’ve known over the first four series – a man who claims to go after anyone he believes to be corrupt, no matter who they know or how important they are.

 Item 10 – the dead balaclava man